SEPTIC TANKS

 Increased Property Value

-Installing a new septic system can enhance the value of your property.
-Buyers often prefer homes with updated, reliable, and environmentally friendly septic systems.
-If you plan to sell your property in the future, having a new septic tank may make it more attractive to potential buyers and increase its overall market value.
+A new septic system is a valuable selling point for homeowners.
+Buyers are often willing to pay more for properties with updated, reliable, and environmentally safe septic solutions.
+If you plan to sell your home in the future, septic tank replacement can increase its appeal and overall market value.

-A septic tank not being regularly emptied can lead to issues with the drainage fields.
-Indeed, unlike a wastewater treatment plant where the wastewater gets treated inside the unit, a septic tank separates the waste into three distinct layers, the “scum,” the “separated wastewater,” and the “sludge.”
+Failing to empty a septic tank regularly can cause serious problems for your drainage field.
+Unlike a wastewater treatment plant, which treats wastewater inside the unit, a septic tank simply separates waste into three layers: the “scum,” the “separated wastewater,” and the “sludge.”

 2020 deadline for Septic Tank Upgrades in England and Wales

-If your dwelling is located in England and Wales, you are required to ensure your septic tank is compliant with the Environment Agency’s General Binding Rules: small sewage discharge to surface water.
+If your property is located in England or Wales, you must ensure that your septic tank complies with the Environment Agency’s General Binding Rules: small sewage discharge to surface water.

-As the homeowner, you are responsible for the sewage treatment plant which is on site and the impact that it has on the local environment.
-Upgrades to your current septic tank or a septic tank replacement may be necessary to ensure you don’t face penalties.
+As a homeowner, you are legally responsible for the sewage treatment system on your property and the effect it has on the surrounding environment.
+Depending on your current setup, you may need to upgrade your system or consider a full septic tank replacement to remain compliant and avoid fines.

 MEET OUR TEAM